collocations.org

 a novel that sets out to expose social injustice

-fight against, protest against, speak out against, struggle against, work against
+fight, fight against, protest (AmE), protest against, speak out against, struggle against

 She was acclaimed for speaking out against injustice.